tongwu-msft/azure-rest-api-specs/documentation/media/operations/list-media-services-accounts.md

   - "zh-tw"
 ---
 # List Media Services Accounts

 > [!NOTE]
->  It is now recommended to use  the Azure Resource Manager (ARM) REST API endpoints, as described in [Media Services Management API Reference](../api/media/mediaservice).
+>  It is now recommended to use  the Azure Resource Manager (ARM) REST API endpoints, as described in [Media Services management REST API reference](../../../api-ref/media/MediaService.json).

  The `GET` request method described in this topic returns a collection of `AzureMediaServicesResource`s in the specified subscription.
 The data contract for `AzureMediaServicesResource` is defined later in this topic.